-6.2 Perspectives from recent progresses in gravimetry
+6.2 Perspectives from recent advances in gravimetry

-In this study we take advantage of the intense surface processes occurring in Taiwan to jointly analyse both time-variable gravity and photogrammetry measurements.
-Indeed, the amplitude of the sediment mass redistribution guarantees to measure significant gravity changes and, most importantly, surface elevation changes.
-Nevertheless, for rivers experiencing large and dynamic sediment mass redistributions that yet remain hidden beneath the water level, photogrammetric data would not bring any constraint on the density inversion.
-One should thus only rely on the gravity measurements, leading to non-uniqueness problem, since both the density and the location of the redistributed sediment would have to be inverted.
-To better deal with 410 this issue, we suggest two improvements to our gravity survey:
+In this study we take advantage of the intense surface processes occurring in Taiwan to jointly analyze both timevariable gravity and photogrammetry measurements.
+Indeed, the amplitude of the sediment mass redistribution guarantees that we were able to measure significant gravity changes and, most importantly, surface elevation changes.
+Nevertheless, for rivers experiencing large and dynamic sediment mass redistributions that remain hidden beneath the water level, photogrammetric data would not bring any constraint on the density inversion.
+One would thus only be able to rely on the gravity measurements, leading to a nonuniqueness problem since both the density and the location of the redistributed sediment would have to be inverted.
+To better deal with this issue, we suggest two improvements to our gravity survey:

-1. Set a denser network of gravity sites, ideally with a mesh structure.
-Indeed, more measurements, evenly distributed, mean more constraints on the density inversion.
+- 1. set a denser network of gravity sites, ideally with a mesh structure (more measurements, evenly distributed, meaning more constraints on the density inversion); - 2. set this network closer to the mass changes to increase the gravity signal.

-2. Set this network closer to the mass changes to increase the gravity signal.
 The best option would be to locate the gravimeters directly beneath the river bottom.
-Fig. 11 shows that for such gravimeters, the average gravity change would increase from 31 to 50 μGal between 2016 and 2015 and from 13 to 61 μGal between 2017 and 2016.
+Figure 11 shows that for such gravimeters, the average gravity change would increase from 31 to 50 μ Gal between 2016 and 2015 and from 13 to 61 μ Gal between 2017 and 2016.

-This survey implies that gravimeters are set permanently over the time period of the project, as they won't be easily accessible.
-Such a setup of buried permanent gravimeters is presently impossible to realize with CG5 or any other contemporary relative or absolute gravimeter, but remains realistic at a few-years' timescale.
-Indeed, a new generation of relative gravimeters is rising from the use micro-electro-mechanical systems (MEMS) technology, characterized by a significantly smaller size and lower price (Liu and Pike, 2016; Middlemiss et al., 2016, 2017).
-Those shoebox-sized devices could be used to set permanent and dense gravity networks in rivers.
-However, setting persistent gravity networks in areas experiencing vigorous sediment transport shall require deeper practical thinking.
-Gravity changes densely sampled over the river will permit to retrieve the sediment mass redistribution using gravity inversion methods (e.g. Camacho et al., 2011) further constrained by the geometry of the river and the depth of the relative gravimeter.
-In addition, as relative gravimeters suffer from instrumental drift, this buried permanent network should be run in parallel to either permanent absolute measurements, which has recently become possible thanks to quantum gravimeters achieving 1 μGal repeatability (Ménoret et al., 2018), or to slowly drifting superconducting gravimeters (Hinderer et al., 2015).
-Therefore, ongoing progresses in the development of terrestrial gravimeters may open new opportunities for quantifying the mass of sediment redistributed by surface processes.
-Another interest for having such a permanent gravity network is to monitor the dynamics of the sediment mass redistribution at timescales shorter than one year, since the sediment concentration in Laonong river varies across the year (Fig. 12a).
+This suggested survey design implies that gravimeters are set permanently over the time period of the project as they would not be easily accessible.
+Such a setup of permanent, buried gravimeters is presently impossible to realize with a CG-5 or any other contemporary relative or absolute gravimeter, but it remains realistic at a timescale of a few years.
+Indeed, a new generation of relative gravimeters is arriving from the use of microelectromechanical system (MEMS) technology, characterized by a significantly smaller size and lower price (Liu and Pike, 2016; Middlemiss et al., 2016, 2017).
+These shoebox-sized devices could be used to set permanent and dense gravity networks in rivers.
+However, setting persistent gravity networks in areas experiencing vigorous sediment transport will require deeper practical thinking.
+Gravity changes densely sampled over the river will make it possible to retrieve the sediment mass redistribution using gravity inversion methods (e.g., Camacho et al., 2011) further constrained by the geometry of the river and the depth of the relative gravimeter.
+In addition, as relative gravimeters suffer from instrumental drift, this permanent, buried network should be run in parallel either with permanent absolute measurements, which have recently become possible thanks to quantum gravimeters achieving 1 μGal repeatability (Ménoret et al., 2018), or with slowly drifting superconducting gravimeters (Hinderer et al., 2015).
+Therefore, ongoing progress in the development of terrestrial gravimeters may open new opportunities for quantifying the mass of sediment redistributed by surface processes.
+Another interest for having such a permanent gravity network is to monitor the dynamics of the sediment mass redistribution at timescales shorter than 1 year since the sediment concentration in Laonong River varies across the year (Fig. 12a).